IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 A multitude of real world resources benefit from geographic data, many of which are already represented in IIIF digital collections.
 New and old maps, travel journals, newspapers, manuscripts, poems and diaries are just a subset of cultural heritage artifacts that have geographic characteristics.
 These traits bring human context to the material and offer a recognizable, comfortable setting for discovering connections between disparate resources.

 ### Use Case
-A Canvas has a region of interest that contains the place name "Paris".
-You would like to associate this instance of "Paris" with the geocoordinates for a central point in Paris, France that clients can use for representing the targeted fragment in world map based user interfaces, such as [Leaflet](https://leafletjs.com/examples/geojson/) or [Google Maps](https://developers.google.com/maps/documentation/javascript/importing_data).
-This could mean simply showing a non-interactive point on a web map, but often more data from the resource is displayed in connection with the point as a result of available functionality within the MapUI, such as a pop-up that appears showing metadata from the resource upon clicking the point.
+A Canvas has a region of interest that contains a map.
+You would like to associate this map with its modern geocoordinates that clients can use for representing the targeted fragment in world map based user interfaces, such as [Leaflet](https://leafletjs.com/examples/geojson/) or [Google Maps](https://developers.google.com/maps/documentation/javascript/importing_data).
+This could mean simply showing a non-interactive shape on a web map, but often more data from the resource is displayed in connection with the shape as a result of available functionality within the MapUI, such as a pop-up that appears showing metadata from the resource upon clicking the area.

 <img onclick="showBigImage()" style="max-height: 125px" src="./images/leaflet_example.png" />